 Statutory Prescriptions (Charges)

-Please be aware that statutory prescriptions do apply for some products and therefore these are not free of charge.
-In most cases, the products which have a statutory prescription are wigs, abdominal supports, compression hosiery and corsets.
+Please be aware that statutory prescriptions do apply for some products and therefore these are not free of charge unless you are exempt but proof will be needed.
+In most cases, the products which have a statutory prescription are abdominal supports, compression hosiery and corsets.

 All prescription charges must be paid in advance before your appointment will be allocated.